Resources

 Southern Poverty Law Center is nationally known focusing on hate groups.
 They provide a variety of resources to help those fighting hate, racism and other extremist groups.
 (Note: this group could also be listed for LGBTQ and Violence as well)

-The Equal Justice Initiative in Montgomery, Alabama has created the Legacy Museum and National Memorial for Peace and Justice, two important sites to visit about racial inequality in our country.
+The Equal Justice Initiative in Montgomery, Alabama has created the Legacy Museum, National Memorial for Peace and Justice, and the Freedom Monument Sculpture Park – three important sites to visit about racial inequality in our country.
 This link on its website offers thoughts on what people can do to promote racial justice.

 The YWCA of Asheville offers monthly racial justice workshops.
 All are welcome but are asked to RSVP.
-Just hit the “Register” button to do so in the above link.
+Just hit the “Register” button to do so in the above link for the selected date.
+They also offer sliding scale customized workshops for faith groups, nonprofits, and businesses; email racialjustice@ywcaofasheville.org for more information.

 The Racial Justice Coalition provides a list of Mutual Aid Resources on this webpage of their website.